What’s at stake in Kansas City elections? How the city prioritizes housing and development

 If more candidates who believe in the co-governance model win their races, that could mean a stronger branch between elected officials and people who have historically been left out of or ignored by those in City Hall.

-Brandon Henderson is a field manager with KC Tenants Power.
-Henderson said he saw a shift from the last City Council elections in 2019 — no longer are candidates solely talking about snow removal or fixing potholes.
+Brandon Henderson, a field manager with KC Tenants Power, said he saw a shift from the last City Council elections in 2019 — no longer are candidates solely talking about snow removal or fixing potholes.
 Instead, they’re talking about bigger issues, from housing to tax incentive reform.

 “This city is in a different place, where people are actually looking to city leaders to take on and address some really big problems,” Henderson said.